-During the second half of 2016, using funds from the COFIDE Bridge Loan, the Company plans to undertake a 5,200m drill program on the eastern extension of the Minapampa ore zone as a continuation of the drilling campaign in 2013.
-The estimated cost of the drill program is \$1.2 million.
-Drilling started during the second week of August.
+In August 2016, using funds from the COFIDE Bridge Loan, the Company started a 5,200m drill program on the eastern extension of the Minapampa ore zone as a continuation of the drilling campaign in 2013.
+The estimated cost of the drill program is \$1.2 million of which \$658,000 have been incurred during the third quarter of 2016.